Can Compression Clothing Actually Improve Lymphatic Flow? What the Science Really Shows

 This post may contain affiliate links.
 If you choose to purchase through them, I may earn a small commission at no extra cost to you.

 Compression science isn’t new.
-It’s been quietly developing for decades.
-Lately, a new generation of performance brands is claiming something bigger: daily lymphatic massage woven into fabric.
+It has been studied in medical and athletic settings for decades.
+But now, a new generation of brands is claiming something bigger: structured compression designed to support lymphatic flow.

 Let’s step out of marketing language and into physiology.

-How the Lymphatic System Works (And Why Circulation Matters)
+How the Lymphatic System Works and Why Circulation & Fluid Retention Matter

 The lymphatic system is one of the most underestimated systems in the body.